tinygo-org/awesome-tinygo/README.md

 * [tinygba](https://github.com/tinygo-org/tinygba) - Tools and helpers for developing GBA programs using TinyGo.
 * [gonx](https://github.com/racerxdl/gonx) - Wrapper around libnx for developing Nintendo Switch programs using TinyGo.
 * [Flapy Boot](https://github.com/bjatkin/flappy-boot) - clone of flappy bird for the GBA written using TinyGo.
+* [koebiten](https://github.com/sago35/koebiten) - Koebiten is a 2D game engine that runs on TinyGo.
+It’s inspired by Ebitengine and is characterized by its simple API.

 ## WebAssembly